Education Preparedness Program

 CURTO, in collaboration with social justice initiatives across Milwaukee, has established the EPP as part of an emerging regional effort—the Milwaukee Prison Education Consortium, or MPEC—that offers wrap-around services for CFI populations through strategic aligning of institutional resources to break the cycle of recidivism in our over-incarcerated city.
 As the education-centered component of MPEC, the EPP in particular aims to improve academic and career guidance and expand college degree pathways for students in Wisconsin state prisons and re-entry populations.

-Expanding the Blended Course Model
+EPP's Blended Course Model

 The seeds of our program were sown in 2015 with one blended Philosophy course entitled "Narrating freedom: Gender and Mass Incarceration" that enrolled 12 Marquette undergraduates and 12 incarcerated students from the Milwaukee Women's Correctional Center, alternating locations between MWCC and Marquette campus.
+Learn more about EPP's Blended Courses, including upcoming course offerings.